 |Last Updated 05/23/2018|

-All periods and variety of Paper material: WWI & WWII Posters (a large group just added), Photos, Books, Civil War Newspapers, Coca Cola Cards, Matchbook Salesman Samples, Civil War Patriotic Envelopes, Sheet Music, Victory & WWI Paper Hats, Decks of Cards, Aircraft Identification Models & Cards, Pilot and Aviation Items and more will be found in this section.
+All periods and variety of Paper material: WWI & WWII Posters (a large group below), Photos, Books, American History Illus magazines, Civil War Newspapers, Coca Cola Cards, Matchbook Salesman Samples, Civil War Patriotic Envelopes, Sheet Music, Victory & WWI Paper Hats, Decks of Cards, Aircraft Identification Models & Cards, Pilot and Aviation Items and more will be found in this section.
 Quite a mixture of some GREAT items and GREAT BUYS, so please scroll through all the way to the end.
-Nearly 70 items!!
+80+ items!!

 CLICK ON EACH THUMBNAIL PHOTO FOR LARGER VIEW OF THE ITEM